Recent Changes Search:

 Can my character have children?

 Yes.
-In fact, we encourage characters who have family (spouses, children, siblings, parents, etc) to match their age range, since this is a world we want to populate with more than just player-owned characters.
+In fact, we encourage characters who have family (partners, children, siblings, parents, etc) to match their age range, since this is a world we want to populate with more than just player-owned characters.

 If your character is already married or has children when you first create them, their family background will be reviewed as part of the application process.
 However, if you want them to have children in-game, the pregnancy will need to be approved by an administrator before it's confirmed in-character, and there are some game rules regarding off-spring: